-At some stage in any business’s growth cycle it will need logistical support to meet its expansion objectives.
+At some stage in any business’s growth cycle, it will need logistical support to meet its expansion objectives.
 When seeking logistical support, a business can partner with a third-party or fourth-party logistics provider.
-There is the option of managing logistics in house as opposed to partnering with an outside vendor, and both choices can be analyzed through a cost and efficiency analysis as applied to the company’s current business model.
+There is the option of managing logistics in-house as opposed to partnering with an outside vendor, and both choices can be analyzed through a cost and efficiency analysis as applied to the company’s current business model.

-3PL will require coordination across a specific set of parties, including the primary business producing a product, the logistical provider and the different carriers it employs.
+3PL will require coordination across a specific set of parties, including the primary business producing a product, the logistical provider, and the different carriers it employs.
 With 3PL logistical support, a business retains overall management of the process and uses an outside provider to outsource the transportation and logistics aspects.

 A 4PL, or lead logistics, model represents a higher level of supply chain management as compared to the 3PL model.
 A 4PL acts as a single coordinating point for a business and includes procurement, materials planning, logistics, inventory management, finance management, packaging, warehousing, and delivery and returns.
 Contrasted with a 3PL, a 4PL offers more strategic insight, management logistics, and execution across the entire supply chain.

-Both models offer different advantages and disadvantages, and businesses are advised to consider their inventories, order volumes, specificity of product, and degree of third-party involvement before they decide which option best serves their needs.
+Both models offer different advantages and disadvantages, and businesses are advised to consider their inventories, order volumes, specificity of the product, and degree of third-party involvement before they decide which option best serves their needs.